smithy-lang/smithy/designs/default-zero-value.md

 **Goals**

 1. Reduce the amount of nullability in code generated from Smithy models.
-2. Maintain similar backward compatibility guarantees that exist today like being able to backward compatibly remove the `@required` trait from a structure member without breaking previously generated clients.
+2. Allow for similar backward compatibility guarantees that exist today like being able to backward compatibly remove the `@required` trait from a structure member without breaking previously generated clients.
 3. Maintain Smithy's protocol-agnostic design.
 Protocols should never influence